cloudfoundry-community/container-info-buildpack/README.md

  - First install [node.js](http://nodejs.org/)
  - Install `bower` with npm with this command `npm install -g bower`
- - Install `grunt` with npm with this command `npm install -g bower`
+ - Install `grunt` with npm with this command `npm install -g grunt`

 Ok now you have your tools, next step is to go in command line to the folder `web-ui`.
 And now do this command: